 The Deborah J. Norden Fund

-The Deborah J. Norden Fund was established in 1995 in memory of architect and arts administrator Deborah Norden.
-The prize awards up to $5,000 annually in travel and study grants to students and recent graduates in the fields of architecture, architectural history, and urban studies.
+The Deborah J. Norden Fund, a program of The Architectural League of New York, was established in 1995 in memory of architect and arts administrator Deborah Norden.
+The competition awards up to $5,000 annually in travel grants to students and recent graduates in the fields of architecture, architectural history, and urban studies.